Yuki Chiba: Career

 Chiba started producing and recording music at the age of 18 with while making various mixtapes, until he met producer 318 and started releasing material under the label Gunsmith Production.
 He saw an early underground success within the sub-urban Japanese scene when he produced Lil Kohh's song "Young Forever".
 The accompanying music video went viral in Japan.

 In 2014, Chiba released his major 2nd studio album titled Monochrome.
 The album was a fair success among the urban acts and its lead track "I don't mind if I'm poor" (貧乏なんて気にしない, Binbō nante Kinishinai) had a big reception on YouTube.

 In 2015, KOHH along with Japanese artist Loota collaborated with Keith Ape's track "It G Ma" (잊지마) which became a major hit single in Japan and South Korea apart from gaining international media attention.
 Back in Japan, Kohh resumed his work and continued working on his album Dirt after releasing his delayed first album 梔子 (Gardenia).
 Dirt was released on October 28.
 The album was also released internationally via iTunes in October 23.
 Chiba was featured along with OG Maco on the track "Buchiagari" by Japanese DJ Ryow.

 In 2016, Kohh collaborated with Frank Ocean on the single "Nikes", available on the physical album copy of Blonde.
-Chiba was featured in a song by Japanese American singer Hikaru Utada, titled "Bōkyaku", from her sixth Japanese album Fantôme.
+Chiba was featured in a song by Japanese American singer Hikaru Utada, titled "Bōkyaku", from their sixth Japanese album Fantôme.

 In 2018, Chiba was featured in an exclusive bonus track "Runway", in the Japanese iTunes version of Mariah Carey's Caution album.